College of Arts and Sciences

 CAS graduate students thrive on the intellectual energy and cultural diversity that are hallmarks of Roosevelt.
 They develop close-knit relationships with the faculty and their peers to support each other’s passions and interests.

 The CAS graduate community is naturally curious about each other’s pursuits and respectful of each other’s differences.
 It is a collaborative, welcoming community where faculty and students openly share ideas and grow intellectually and personally.

 Prospective students should apply for admission through Roosevelt University’s online application portal.
-Our CAS Graduate Admission Team is available for assistance.
 Each graduate program in the College of Arts and Sciences has its own screening procedures and requirements for admission.
-Further information is available on the program webpages at roosevelt.edu and from the CAS Graduate Admission Team (firstname.lastname@example.org).
+Further information is available on the program webpages or by contacting the Office of Graduate Admission at firstname.lastname@example.org.

-Masters programs require completion within six years and ten years for doctoral programs unless an exception is formally approved by the specific program.
-Students must petition for a degree completion extension for continuation.
+Masters programs require completion within six years (ten years for doctoral programs? unless an exception is formally approved by the specific program.
+Students must petition for a degree-completion extension for continuation.

 Policies and Procedures

 Please consult the Academic Policies section of the Graduate Academic Catalog for many university policies and procedures.
 Furthermore, individual programs offer programmatic policies and procedures important for graduate students, such as program-specific information related to transfer credit, internship, and minimum standards.
 Contact the Program Director for more information about a specific graduate program.